radiopushka/SonicSDR/README.md

 # Sonic SDR
 ##Software Define "radio", produces a visual waterfall model of interfaces
 You can use it to for example detect certain frequnecies in audio.
 If you have a sound card(or a device recognized by Alsa) that is able to sample at higher frequencies, you can use it for various other purposes.
-To do this, you need to add the V option ./ftaudio V <audio device> \[sample rate\] \[ft rate\] the arguments in brackets are optional. typically, your sound card samples at 44100 khz, divide that by two to get the maximum frequency possible. more information if you call ./ftaudio -h
+To do this, you need to add the V option ./ftaudio V <sample rate>  \[audio device\] \[ft rate\] the arguments in brackets are optional. typically, your sound card samples at 44100 khz, divide that by two to get the maximum frequency possible. more information if you call ./ftaudio -h

+audio device format: hw:CARD,DEVICE

 Could be use for the reception of VLF and LF signals with proper hardware
 ## Linux Dependencies